-A while ago, I had the pleasure of doing a guest posting on the Frugal Dad website.
+A while ago, I had the pleasure of doing a guest posting a website called Frugal Dad.
 I noticed that the article that ran just before mine was about Outsourcing – Frugal Dad nicely illustrated his own battle between convenience and cash with a task he finds particularly unpleasant because of allergies – lawn mowing.

 In the ensuing comments section, there was some interesting discussion on both sides, including some that expressed the attitude “Oh, I love outsourcing everything!
 My life is so clean and simple now, and it’s the best $500 a month I could ever spend!”
 And you’ll find similar chitchat on nearly every personal finance site.